NayeraHasan/2020USPresidentialPolling-BSTAnalysis/README.md

 - `contains(E element)`: Checks if an element exists in the tree.
 - `toString()`: Returns a string representation of the tree.
 - `toStringPreOrder()`, `toStringInOrder()`, `toStringPostOrder()`: Return string representations of the tree in different orders.

+**Traversal Helper Methods:**
+- `preOrderTraversalHelper(StringBuilder result)`: Performs a pre-order traversal of the binary search tree, appending each visited element to the given StringBuilder.
+- `postOrderTraversalHelper(StringBuilder result)`: Performs a post-order traversal of the binary search tree, appending each visited element to the given StringBuilder.
+- `inOrderTraversalHelper(StringBuilder result)`: Performs an in-order traversal of the binary search tree, appending each visited element to the given StringBuilder.

 ### Main Class